dmazin/dmazin.github.io/_posts/2023-07-19-bunch-of-bits.md

 Hello, world!
 ```

-Where does "Hello, world!" live?
+Here's one big question: where does "Hello, world!" live?

-Additionally, you may know that files have permissions (e.g. the file is executable), an owner, creation timestamp, etc. Where is this metadata stored?
+Also, you may know that files have permissions (e.g. the file is executable), an owner, creation timestamp, etc. Where is this metadata stored?

 I mean, literally, where are the actual bits that store this information?
 Let's find them and try to parse them.